Saturday, November 16, 2024

 Lectionary Link

 In our appointed readings from the Hebrew Scriptures, we have an account of the marvelous birth of Samuel to Hannah.
 In place of the Psalm, we have the famous Song of Hannah.
-Apparently childless women in her time were treated as those who had been cursed by God so as not to fulfilled their societal and family expectations.
+Apparently childless women in her time were treated as those who had been cursed by God so as not to fulfill their societal and family expectations.
 A married woman was expected to have children and not to be able left her open to hidden and not so hidden scorn and derision of her society.
 Hannah made a bargain with God, "Give me a child and I will give that child back to you."
 Hannah bore the boy Samuel and gave him to the service of God at the shrine in Shiloh with Eli.

 The song of Hannah is about her rescue from her social shame of being childless and it includes rebukes for those who disparaged her former condition.
 It is a song of judgment against the proud.